 Represented a Detroit-based salt purchaser in an arbitration before the Society of Maritime Arbitrators, regarding a dispute that arose over a rock salt sales contract with a Swiss-based company.
 Obtained an award of US$618,000, defeated a counterclaim of nearly US$2 million, and assisted our client in its collection efforts, which resulted in the full amount being paid.

 Defended a final rule setting Great Lakes pilotage rates for the 2016 season from a challenge under the Administrative Procedure Act by shipping companies that pay the rates.

-Represented a full-service commodities network in an arbitration before the Society of Maritime Arbitrators, where a vessel owner sought nearly $200,000 in damages, achieving full dismissal of all claims, plus an award of fees.
+Represented a full-service commodities network in an arbitration before the Society of Maritime Arbitrators, where a vessel owner sought nearly US$200,000 in damages, achieving full dismissal of all claims, plus an award of fees.

-Represented the buyer of a yacht, managing the negotiation of the Memorandum of Agreement; closing documents; handling of closing meeting; interactions with vessel registries; and the corporate structuring of the Buyer with respect to ownership by a trust.
+Represented the buyer of a yacht, managing the negotiation of the memorandum of agreement, closing documents, handling of closing meeting, interactions with vessel registries, and the corporate structuring of the buyer with respect to ownership by a trust.

 Represented the owner/operator of a custom catamaran yacht that was involved in a fire at a marina that resulted in a total loss of the yacht, personal injury to crew, property damage to the marina and nearby vessels, and environmental and salvage claims.